rylanraj/file-io-encryption-decryption/README.md

 ## Usage

 You can use the existing algorithms in place or a combination of them to create your unique encryptions.
+The functions in the class are also fully commented